bostick/tabit-file-format/description/tabit-file-format-description.md

 etc.

-Zlib are annoying to try to recognize, but luckily, TabIt always uses Best Compression and that means `0x78 0xda` starts every zlib stream.
+Zlib streams are annoying to try to recognize, but luckily, TabIt always uses Best Compression and that means `0x78 0xda` starts every zlib stream.

 Slowly but surely, knowledge will be built about the structure and layout of the file format.